Tag Archives: Jesus

 Even now, many years later, I am still not convinced that I have ever been involved in actually spreading the gospel, in the sense of expanding the Kingdom of God.

-In a different sphere, but in the exact same sense, every political campaign needs new voters to successfully win an election.
+Every political campaign needs new voters to successfully win an election.
 They can’t just rely on the party regulars to supply the necessary votes for a victory.
 They have to appeal to the general public in order to increase their voter base.
 I ask myself how modern political campaigns get their message out to the masses?
-One technique that is familiar to many of us is the use of mailing campaigns.
+One technique that is familiar to us is the use of mailing campaigns.
 Postcards and flyers arrive in the mail describing a candidate’s qualifications, (and the opponent’s shortcomings), in the hopes of educating the electorate.
 Sometimes these campaigns target specific people at specific addresses, but at other times they are simply addressed to “Local Postal Customer.”

 Every Door Direct Mail, or EDDM, is a service of the U.S. Postal Service developed to make mass mailing both easy and inexpensive.
 No postage permit is required, and no mailing lists are needed.
 Using their mapping tool, I can hover over an area that I am interested in, select an entire postal route, (typically around 300 households) and arrange for my campaign literature to be delivered to the “local postal customer “at the low cost of $0.18 per mail piece.